planetlabs/datalake/README.md

 Developer Setup
 ===============

-- Get the dependencies and run the tests:

         mkvirtualenv datalake # Or however you like to manage virtualenvs pip install -r requirements.txt -r test-requirements.txt
         nosetests

-- Prepare a package:

-        python setup.py bdist_wheel